UPD: The recent Instagram API changes were accomplished in 2018.

 - Instagram Testimonials – real-life testimonials for goods and services on your website;

 - Instagram Widget – a small widget to show Instagram profile on your website.

 Immediately after receiving the announcement from Instagram, our team started developing the update, which will help to pass from old API to the new one without any problems.

 How will I be affected, if I am an Instagram service developer?

 All developers of Instagram apps should study Instagram Graph API documentation carefully.
-The first changes involving the current API are scheduled for 31 July 2018, so you still have time to adjust your products to the upcoming upgrade.
+The update of March 31, 2020 in a couple of weeks, so you still have time to adjust your products to the upcoming upgrade.